Connor-Proud/fart-caulator/README.md

 This project was created by connor proudlock, a nonprofit guy yk.
-The audio assets used have been heavily edited and are believed to fall under fair use for nonprofit purposes.
+The audio assets used have been heavily edited and are believed to fall under fair use for nonprofit purposes and will be used only to demonstrate the capabilities of my application.
 If there are any concerns regarding the use of these assets, please contact me at contact.connor.proudlock@gmail.com, and if i can be bothered (which i will be when i see i have been contacted) i will address the issue.